-GETZNER Under-Sleeper Pad (USP) advisable for IR High Quality Tracks
+GETZNER Under-Sleeper Pad (USP); advisable for IR High Quality Tracks

-III.
-Long rolled Rails of High Steel-Alloy Quality and modern Digital controlled Rail-Welding - a Prerequisite for 160 kmph Rail-Tracks
+IV.
+Long rolled Rails of High Steel Alloy Quality and modern Digital controlled Rail-Welding - a Prerequisite for 160 kmph Rail-Tracks:

-A prerequisite for high quality tracks catering 160 kmph trains are strings of long rolled rails of high steel-alloy quality, which are factory welded to longer panels (300 to 500 m) and delivered/unloaded on the track by the manufacturer and welded on the track by robotic flash-but welding machines.
-Alumino Thermic (AT) Rail-Welding on160 kmph rail-tracks have to be performed under strict supervision by well trained operators.
+A prerequisite for high quality tracks catering 160 kmph trains are strings of long rolled rails of high steel alloy quality, which are factory welded to longer panels (300 to 500 m), delivered/unloaded on the track by the manufacturer and welded on the track by robotic flash-but welding machines.
+Alumino Thermic (AT) Rail-Welding on 160 kmph rail-tracks have to be performed under strict supervision by well trained operators.
 Th.
-Goldschmidt offers computer controlled "Smart Weld".
+Goldschmidt offers the computer controlled "SmartWeld" system.

-Long rolled Rails provided by JINDAL, India, are a Prerequisite for 160 kmph
+Long rolled Rails are a Prerequisite for 160 kmph Tracks

-Tracks

-Transport of long rolled Rails on "Robel Spaghetti Trailer"
+Transport of long rolled Rails on Robel "Spaghetti" Trailer

-Mechanised Unloading of long rolled Rails
+Transport and mechanized Unloading of long rolled Rails

 Rail-Weld Failures and Rail-Fractures due to poor welding, poor steel-quality and rail-head defects (RCF) have led to a series of fatal Derailment Disasters in India.
-Tracks composed of short 13 m rails, poorly AT welded to Long Welded or Continuous Welded Rail-Tracks (LWR/CWR) and in need of joggle fish-plates and therefore are prohibitive for 160 kmph train services.
-On 160 kmph tracks rails have to be regularly freed from rail-head defects by rail-grinding and/or milling befor cracks might grow into the rail causing fractures.
+Tracks composed of short 13 m rail, poorly AT welded to Long Welded or Continuous Welded Rail-Tracks (LWR/CWR) and in need of joggle fish-plates are prohibitive for 160 kmph train services.
+On 160 kmph tracks rails have to be regularly freed from rail-head defects by rail-grinding and/or milling.